fidian/pebble-fontastic/README.md

 ![](screenshots/bitham.png)

-Bitham is a renamed Gothan font and is built-in to Pebble.
+Bitham is a renamed Gotham font and is built-in to Pebble.
 The TTF files are not not in this project because the font is not freely available.

 ### [Digit](http://www.dafont.com/digit.font) by paldave